Recommended articles, podcasts, communities and more regarding green UX/UI Design

-A call for open, clean, efficient, honest, regenerative and resilient web design.
+The Sustainable Web Manifesto is a call for open, clean, efficient, honest, regenerative and resilient web design.

-A manifesto for humanity-centered design, transparency, ethical trade and much more.
+The Copenhagen letter is a manifesto for humanity-centered design, transparency, ethical trade and much more.

 The Oslo Manifesto would like to inspire designers and creatives of all kinds to adopt the SDGs as design standards for a new, sustainable world.